 7. Self-employment is empowering

 The final and perhaps one of the most important lessons in my year of freelancing is the self-belief that can spring from working for yourself.
 Traditional jobs have many advantages, especially if you have a supportive manager.
 However, workplaces can also be unproductive and subjective.
 Being self-employed can be immensely freeing and rewarding.
 You discover what you’re capable of without constraint which comes with risk, but also great potential.
-I hope to continue this adventure for a while longer, but if I do find a role that tempts me back to the office, I know that I’ll return with confidence and a surer sense of my worth.
+I hope to continue this adventure for a while longer, but if I do find a role that tempts me back to the office, I know that I’ll return with confidence and enhanced skills.

 I’m only at the beginning of my journey so if you have any more tips that you’d like to share about homeworking then I’d love to read them!
 Likewise, if you have any questions for me then let me know!